Computer Skills Selection Criteria Examples – Don’t Say You Can Use Email and Calendar

 - Intermediate Excel skills include more advanced formulas and functions like SUM, AVERAGE, and SUMPRODUCT for efficient use of spreadsheets.
 Intermediate users should also have a working knowledge of charts.

 - Advanced Excel skills are all about mastery over formulas, VBA (Visual Basic for Applications) programming, and other Excel features for handling complex tasks.
 Experts can use Excel for more advanced purposes like data analytics and simulation.

 Advanced knowledge of Excel means possessing the ability to use spreadsheets, graphing, tables, calculations, and automation efficiently to process large quantities of data relevant to business tasks

 The more advanced level of skill the job requires it is imperative to benchmark and show your skills.
 References to being “an advanced Excel user” in my experience have included people who cannot create a pivot table.
 As someone who has worked with data, analysis and Excel since the 1990’s (before pivot tables were even a thing) I consider my skills basic to intermediate.
 While I can do a lot with Excel, like many of us it is only to do the things I have needed to do.
 If I needed to learn a new skill for a reason, I’d be Googling it.

 How do you Benchmark?

-Don’t use subjective terms.
+Don’t use subjective terms in your computer skills selection criteria examples.
 Describe the most difficult things you can do and give examples when you did them.
 Giving examples is using the STAR method to describe where you were, what you were doing, what you did and what the outcome was.

 When discussing what you did, include the descriptors.
 For an example using Excel, if you used formula to concatenate and calculate cells, VLOOKUP’s on data in another sheet and coded a Visual Basic form; then say that.